devopsext/telegraf/plugins/inputs/docker_cnt_logs/README.md

-# Docker container logs Input Plugin
+# Docker container logs Input plugin

 The docker_cnt_logs plugin uses docker API to stream logs from container.
 To be able to use it, docker socket should be provided for runtime,